strongloop/strongloop.com2/_posts/2018-04-30-dev-preview2.md

 we made LoopBack 4 extensible so that our community users and ourselves can build extensions for adding features to LoopBack.

-Since then, we have been focusing on enabling application developers to write LoopBack applications with the capability to connect to the backend databases.
+Since then, we have been focusing on allowing application developers to write LoopBack applications by enabling OpenAPI v3 and booting, as well as adding more improvements in Context/Dependency Injection.
 With the newly added features, improved developer experience and documentation, we're pleased to announce today that Developer Preview #2 is available!